thiagodnf/aco-simulator/README.md

 Description
 ----

-This project implement the Ant System in Javascript, showing a animated view about the Ant Colony Optimization
+This project implement the Ant System in Javascript, showing a animated view about the Ant Colony Optimization developed by Marco Dorigo

 How to Use:
 -----